-The Amazing Maize Maze was first produced in 1993, the brainchild of Don Frantz, Creative Director of the American Maze Company, who has done everything from Superbowl Half-Time Shows to the World’s Fair to Broadway, including his role as Associate Producer on Disney’s theatrical productions of Beauty and the Beast and The Lion King.
+The Amazing Maize Maze was first produced in 1993, the brainchild of Don Frantz, Creative Director of the American Maze Company, (and also founder of Town Square Production &, Walkin’Broadway) who has done everything from Superbowl Half-Time Shows to the World’s Fair to Broadway, including his role as Associate Producer on Disney’s theatrical productions of Beauty and the Beast and The Lion King.
 Now Don has worked his magic on the maze, which has received national attention from USA Today, People, The New York Times, National Geographic, “Good Morning America” and “The Today Show.”

 The American Maze Company is in the business of building and assisting others to build mazes based on our proven show, the Amazing Maize Maze.
 We have specialized in large-scale projects, which are fully produced with music, props, cast, and our own unique copyrighted Gameboard so that the Amazing Maize Maze is not only a maze, but also a theatrical experience.
 For those in the corporate world looking for a “retreat” location, the Amazing Maize Maze helps develop team building and problem solving skills, and in a natural environment that relieves—as opposed to creating—stress; for kids, it’s more fun than a 3-D computer game, is healthier, and promotes the value of agriculture; for seniors, it might be the joy of a nature walk, and teachers find it a unique venue to augment classroom lessons and curriculum.
 And the journey throught the maze is anything but passive walking, as it includes music, a gameboard, mailboxes, bridges, a Maze Master, guest orientation, and interactive audience activities.